alealexpro100/linux_install/README.md

 =============

 ## Requirements
-* Stable connection to mirror with packages for installing distrubution. (only for first step)
+* Stable connection to mirror with packages for installing distrubution.
 * Prepared directory for installing system (for uefi, with mounted /boot partition).
 * Installed tools: coreutils, bash, wget.
 * Optinal: perl (for debian installaion), qemu (for foreign arches).